Arghyadatta/arghyadatta.github.io/_pages/about.md

 - [December 2021] Our paper on *Fair-Net: A Network Architecture For Reducing Performance Disparity Between Identifiable Sub-Populations* was accepted at ICAART 2022.

 - [Septempber, 2021] I joined **Amazon** as an Applied Scientist.

+- [May, 2021] I successfully defended my PhD thesis at WashU.